msg-systems/holmes-extractor/README.md

 Parameters:

 search_phrase_text -- the raw search phrase text.
-label -- a label for the search phrase which need not be unique.
+label -- a label for the search phrase, which need not be unique.
   If label==None, the assigned label defaults to the raw search phrase text.
 ```